Causality-Labs/causality-labs.github.io/_posts/2025-12-26-Docker_Basics.md

 ./test_server.sh
 {% endhighlight %}

-Exit the container shell with exit.
+Exit the container shell with `exit`.

 To remove a container, use the command:
 {% highlight bash linenos %}